Webex Webhook Actions

 3. Click to resume the conversation with your Pod6 Test Bot (cleur2025-lab-pod6-bot@webex.bot)

-4. Send another message and see if you get the adaptive card in return
+4. Send another message and see if you get the adaptive card in the response.
+Note that it might take a few seconds for the card to render.

 Step 5 - Configure Response Actions